 For the experienced clinician, the Certificate in Advanced Clinical Practice for Children, Youth, and Families provides a deep exploration of the cutting-edge theoretical perspectives of attachment, trauma informed care, and neuroscience, as they relate to the assessment, diagnosis, and treatment of these groups.
 In addition, participants select three electives in evidence-based treatment modalities and two electives in treatment focuses for children, youth, and families to gain advanced knowledge and deepen their practice in their particular area of expertise.

 Each course is 6 hours in length, offered in one full-day session, and offers 6 CEUs for students who complete the entire course.
-Students may complete the coursework in any order they choose, and may take any course(s) without committing to completing the certificate.
+Qualified students may complete the courses in any order they choose, and may take any course(s) without committing to completing the certificate.

 To receive the certificate, students must complete the 3 required courses and 5 electives within 3 years.

 Theoretical Perspectives (3 required)

 1. Attachment Theory (Course CORE-1)